graphery/grapper-doc/src/guide/starter/data.md

 Each line in a CSV file represents a single record, and fields within the record are separated by commas or semicolon.
 The first line often contains headers that define the names of the columns.
-Graphane can use the Comma Separated Values (CSV) format in its different variants.
+Grapper can use the Comma Separated Values (CSV) format in its different variants.

 <ClientOnly>
 <grapper-view style="width: 200px" id="data-example-2">